 Preparing to apply for fellowship

-Before submitting an application, we encourage trainees to review their training records against the training program checklist to establish that all requirements have been met.
+Before submitting an application, trainees are required to review their training records against the training program checklist to ensure all requirements have been met.

 Trainees can apply for fellowship up to four weeks before completing their training time.
-To enable an early application review, trainees may submit the clinical placement feedback review for provisional fellowship or the final in-training assessment up to four weeks before the anticipated completion date together with a statement via email from the supervisor of training confirming that the trainee will remain in the post until the anticipated completion date.
+To enable an early application review, trainees may submit the clinical placement feedback review for provisional fellowship or the final in-training assessment up to four weeks before the anticipated completion date.

 How to apply

 The application form can be emailed, faxed or posted to the College up to four weeks in advance of the anticipated completion date.
-Remember that, if applying in advance, an email from the SOT is required.
+If applying in advance, your SOT is required to sign the application form.

 Fax: +61 3 9510 6786

-Mailing address: Fellowship Officer, Records Management Unit, ANZCA
+Mailing address: Fellowship Officer, Training Assessment Unit, ANZCA

 PO Box 6095, Melbourne Victoria 3004, Australia.